Martin-Biomed/ble_client_for_windows/src/GUI/gui_README.md

 #### Starting the Designer.exe Application

+The Designer.exe application was used to generate the initial GUI Qt5 objects (which were later modified inside the respective scripts).

 To start using this tool, navigate to the local "pyqt5-tools" folder in this repository, and run the following executable: